ironhack-labs/lab-react-ironnutrition/README.md

 ### Bonus: Iteration 10 | Display a Feedback Message

 As a final touch, let's make the app even more user-friendly by adding a feedback message.
 When the food array is empty, display a message to let the user know.

-Once the user deletes all of the items from the list, a message saying "Oops!
+Once the all of the items are deleted from the list, a message saying "Oops!
 There is no more content to show." should be displayed.